-In this tutorial, I am going to show you 4 possible solutions to excel AutoSum not working.
+In this tutorial, I am going to show you 4 possible solutions to Excel AutoSum not working.
 You can quickly use these fixes even in large datasets to solve AutoSum problems.
-Throughout this tutorial, you will also learn some important excel tools and functions which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and functions that will be very useful in any Excel-related task.

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 3 columns.
 For all the datasets, we have 2 unique columns which are Item and Price.
 Although we may vary the number of columns later on if that is needed.

 One of the commons for AutoSum not working in Excel is that there might be a wrong data format set up in the dataset.
 Let us see how to tackle this problem.

 - In the beginning, select all the cells from C5 to C9.

 - Now, go to the Number section under the Home tab and select the General format from the drop-down.

 - Next, click on cell C10 and click on AutoSum under Formulas.

 - Finally, press Enter and this should perform the AutoSum operation properly.